The limiting law of the Discrete Gaussian level lines

-Thus far we have established that, w.h.p., for every fixed $n\geq 0$, the process $Y_n(t)$ is stochastically dominated by a process $Z_n(t)$ (the 2\Dim random walk with an area-tilt) that weakly converges to $\mathsf{FS}_{\sigma_n}$ as~$L\to\infty$.
-Moreover, as the lower level-lines are w.h.p.\ below the randomly constructed $Q$, the proof in fact showed that, w.h.p., $Y_n(t) \preceq Z_n(t)$ conditionally on $\fL_k$ for $k > n$ (and in particular, conditionally on the rescaled portions of these level-lines, $Y_k(t)$ for $k>n$).
+Thus far we have established that, w.h.p., for every fixed $n\geq 1$, the process $Y_n(t)$ is stochastically dominated by a process $Z_n(t)$ (the 2\Dim random walk with an area-tilt) that weakly converges to $\mathsf{FS}_{\sigma}$ as~$L\to\infty$.
+Moreover, as the lower level lines are w.h.p.\ below the randomly constructed $Q$, the proof in fact showed that, w.h.p., $Y_n(t) \preceq Z_n(t)$ conditionally on $\fL_k$ for $k > n$ (and in particular, conditionally on the rescaled portions of these level lines, $Y_k(t)$ for $k>n$).
 Hence, the stronger statement concerning the joint law follows from the next elementary fact. \begin{fact} Suppose $Y_1, \ldots Y_m, Z_1, \ldots Z_m$ are $\R^d$-valued random variables such that $Y_n \preceq Z_n$ for each $n$.
 Suppose furthermore that for each $n$, conditional on $\{Y_k, k > n\}$, we have $Y_n \preceq Z_n$.
-Then, the joint law satisfies $(Y_1, \ldots Y_m) \preceq (Z'_1,\ldots,Z'_m)$ where $\{Z'_k\}_{n=1}^m$ are independent with $Z'_k \stackrel{\mathrm{d}}{=} Z_k$. \end{fact} Note that here we conditioned on the lower level-lines $\fL_k$ for $k>n$; we cannot condition on the upper level-lines $\fL_k$ for $k<n$ (unlike the proof of \cref{thm:lb}, the matching lower bound for \cref{thm:ub}, where we condition on the upper level-lines but cannot condition on the lower ones).
-The reason for this is that, in our proof, we construct a rectangle $Q$ of height $N_n^{2/3}$ surrounding the typical location of $\fL_n$, and while it is positioned so as not to intersect the lower level-line $\fL_{n+1}$, it will impede on the support of $\fL_{n-1}$.
+Then, the joint law satisfies $(Y_1, \ldots Y_m) \preceq (Z'_1,\ldots,Z'_m)$ where $\{Z'_k\}_{n=1}^m$ are independent with $Z'_k \stackrel{\mathrm{d}}{=} Z_k$. \end{fact} Note that here we conditioned on the lower level lines $\fL_k$ for $k>n$; we cannot condition on the upper level lines $\fL_k$ for $k<n$ (unlike the proof of \cref{thm:lb}, the matching lower bound for \cref{thm:ub}, where we condition on the upper level lines but cannot condition on the lower ones).
+The reason for this is that, in our proof, we construct a rectangle $Q$ of height $N_n^{2/3}$ surrounding the typical location of $\fL_n$, and while it is positioned so as not to intersect the lower level line $\fL_{n+1}$, it will impede on the support of $\fL_{n-1}$.